- Kerry King of Slayer once said in a Guitar World interview that "Corey Taylor is the best singer on the planet. He believes every fuckin' breath."

 - Colbert Bump: For "Psychosocial" after "Psychosocial Baby" happened.

 - Creator Backlash: In the band's Google Autobiography, most of the members admit that they consider All Hope Is Gone to be their worst album, citing issues with their producer at the time, feeling that that were "playing it safe" with the sound, problems with getting all nine members together to record, and even Crahan saying he felt the name of the album was pretty bad.
-Taylor also isn't fond of Vol. 3 for similar reasons; the recording process was unpleasant due to inter-band tensions and Rick Rubin being completely fucking useless, his attempts to expand his vocal range led to lots of results that he felt should have gone back to the drawing board, and his drinking problem at the time led to lots of bad (as far as he was concerned) vocal takes making onto the final product.
+Taylor also isn't fond of Vol. 3 for similar reasons; the recording process was unpleasant due to inter-band tensions and Rick Rubin being "completely fucking useless," his attempts to expand his vocal range led to lots of results that he felt should have gone back to the drawing board, and his drinking problem at the time led to lots of bad (as far as he was concerned) vocal takes making onto the final product.
+Ruben also didn't spend a lot of time with the band, as he was juggling several projects at once.

 - Creative Differences: One of the reasons behind Jordisons departure.